pmotakef/Fieldtree2D/README.md

 Objects can be added to the data structure using `Add` or `AddMany`.
 Objects can be removed using `Remove` or `PopNearestObject` where the latter finds the object closest to the specified query point and pops it.

 Point Query without deletion can be performed using `FindNearestObjects`.
 Note: if query point intersects with multiple objects (i.e. the distance to query point is zero) then all those objects are returned.
-Therefore the returned list can have 1 object (closet object) if query point does not intersect with any object, >= 1 intersecting objects.
+Therefore the returned list can have 1 object (closet object) if query point does not intersect with any object, or >= 1 members for intersecting objects.

 Range Query can be performed using `RangeQuery` for circular or rectangular regions.